-Reference Title Summary Application date of standard Application date for Group AASB 2012-3 Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities AASB 2012-3 adds application guidance to AASB 132 Financial Instruments: Presentation to address inconsistencies identified in applying some of the offsetting criteria of AASB 132, including clarifying the meaning of "currently has a legally enforceable right of set-off" and that some gross settlement systems may be considered equivalent to net settlement.
+Reference Title Summary date of standard date for Group AASB 2012-3 Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities AASB 2012-3 adds application guidance to AASB 132 Financial Instruments: Presentation to address inconsistencies identified in applying some of the offsetting criteria of AASB 132, including clarifying the meaning of "currently has a legally enforceable right of set-off" and that some gross settlement systems may be considered equivalent to net settlement.
 1 January 2014 1 July 2014 Interpretation 21 Levies This Interpretation confirms that a liability to pay a levy is only recognised when the activity that triggers the payment occurs.
 Applying the going concern assumption does not create a constructive obligation.
 1 January 2014 1 July 2014 AASB 9 Financial Instruments AASB 9 includes requirements for the classification and measurement of financial assets.
 It was further amended by AASB 2010-7 to reflect amendments to the accounting for financial liabilities.
-1 January 2018^ 1 July 2018^ These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
+1 January 2018^ 1 July 2018^ These requirements improve and simplify the approfor classification and measurement of financial assecompared with the requirements of AASB 139.
 The main changes are described below. a.
-Financial assets that are debt instruments will be classified based on (1) the objective of the entity's business model for managing the financial assets; (2) the characteristics of the contractual cash flows. b.
-Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
-Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument. c.
+Financial assets that are debt instruments will be classified based on (1) the objective of the entity business model for managing the financial asset a.
+Financial assets that are debt instruments will be classified based on (1) the objective of the entity's business model for managing the financial assets; (2) the characteristics of the contractual cash flows. c.
 Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases.